-The Parisi solution has the following physical interpretation: equilibrium states have self-overlap $q_K = q_{EA}$; they are arranged in clusters such that states inside a cluster have mutual overlap $q_{K-1}$.
-But such clusters are arranged in other (super)clusters, and states belonging to the same (super)cluster have mutual overlap $q_{K-2}$.
+The Parisi solution has the following physical interpretation.
+Equilibrium states have self-overlap $q_K = q_\mathrm{EA}$.
+They are arranged in clusters such that states inside a cluster have mutual overlap $q_{K-1}$, but such clusters are arranged in other (super)clusters, and states belonging to the same (super)cluster have mutual overlap $q_{K-2}$.
 Superclusters are arranged in supersuperclusters, etc.

-The complicated mathematical structure of the Parisi solution, once correctly interpreted, led to a number of non-trivial predictions, that we cannot review here; they are discussed \eg in \cite{MPV87,BY86,DG06}.
+The complicated mathematical structure of the Parisi solution, once correctly interpreted, led to a number of non-trivial predictions, that we cannot review here, but are discussed \eg in \cite{MPV87,BY86,DG06}.
 At present, it has been proven that the free energy of the Parisi solution is correct, \ie it is equal to the true free energy of the SK model below $T_c$ \cite{Ta03}.
-This proof already took twenty years of efforts, and most of the interesting properties of the solution, even if confirmed by numerical simulations, have not been rigorously proven yet.
+This proof alone took twenty years of efforts, and most of the interesting properties of the solution, even if confirmed by numerical simulations, have not yet been rigorously proven.